 This ice machine may be installed in the open or under a counter.
-Clearance may be required at the sides or top beyond what's needed to place the cabinet into position.
-Air cooled models take air in the right side and exhaust out the back.
+Clearance may be required at the sides, and is required at the back.
+Air cooled models take air in from the right and blow it out the back.
 Space is required for utility connections at the back.